 Pursuant to s.
-1008.22, public education students receiving full-time instruction in Santa Rosa Online, through its partnerships with its virtual providers, are required to take the appropriate state assessments according to their enrolled grade.
+1008.22, public education students receiving full-time instruction in Santa Rosa Online Academy, through its partnerships with its virtual providers, are required to take the appropriate state assessments according to their enrolled grade.
 All state assessments will take place at Santa Rosa Online, located on the campus of Locklin Technical Center.
+Parents of full-time Santa Rosa Online Academy students are required to provide transportation to all assessments.
+Full-time Santa Rosa Online Academy students who fail to take an assessment will not be permitted to enroll in SROA the following school year.
 Students receiving part-time instruction through one of our virtual providers are required to take state assessments through their school of enrollment in Santa Rosa County.
+It is recommended that students communicate the need for an assessment with their counselor.